djotaku/adventofcode/2015/Day_07/README.md

 ## What I learned

 ### Python
+The solution you want to look at (the one that actually completes) is [part_1_memoization.py](https://github.com/djotaku/adventofcode/blob/main/2015/Day_07/Python/part_1_memoization.py)

+- If your version of Python can't use cytpes.ushort, then to make sure the number is 16 bits like an unsigned short, you need to XOR it with 65535 for "~"
+- You almost certainly want to be consistent with your return types.
+It seems I was getting an error with my break_up_equation function because in the case of a straight through eg lx -> b I wasn't returning it as a list-type or some kind of iterable, so it was making the if/else on the find_value_on_line no go all the way through.
+- THE IMPORTANCE OF MEMOIZATION - see the README.md in Python for more details, but went from not completing within 24 hours to finishing instantly.

 ### Ruby
-Until/unless I figure out how to get my Python solution to complete in < 13 hours, I'm not going to reimplement in Ruby.
-I think the issue is the algorithm.
+I will attempt to implement memoization/caching in Ruby.
+We will see if I can succeed.

 ### Perl
-Until/unless I get to the section in Perl about subroutines (their version of functions) I'm not going to attempt the solution that requires recursion.
+Until I get to the section in Perl Programing about subroutines (their version of functions) I'm not going to attempt to solve the problem since the solution requires recursion.
+I'll also have to figure out how to do memoization/caching.